Matheritasiv/binaries/README.md

 # binaries
 Arithmetic system of 2-adic numbers in scheme language

-Run with Chez Scheme

 2-adic numbers are represented by infinite streams in `binaries`.
 All arithmetic operations provided are accurate.

+Run with Chez Scheme

 ## Construction and display

 * `binaries-zero`:
     Zero.

 * `binaries-one`:
     One.

 * `binaries-minus-one`:
     Minus-one.

 * `(r-binaries r)`:
     Construct a 2-adic number from a rational number `r`.

 * `(h-binaries h)`:
     Construct a 2-adic number from an infinite stream of hexes `h`.

 * `(display-binaries b n)`:
 Display a 2-adic number `b` by hex digits.

 If `n` is a positive integer or `#t`, scientific notation is enabled, and `n` hex digits or infinite digits will be displayed.
     If `n` is a non-positive integer or `#f`, the fractional part will be displayed in full and the integer part will show `n` or infinite digits.
 If `n` is omitted, it will be regarded as `#f`.

 #### Example

-Construct and display a rational number ⁷/₁₃.
+Construct and display a rational number `⁷/₁₃`.
 ```
 > (display-binaries (r-binaries 7/13) -50)
 .36726726726726726726726726726726726726726726726726...
 ```

-Construct and display an infinite series `2+3×16+5×16²+7×16³+11×16⁴+⋯+P(n+1)×16ⁿ+⋯` where `P(k)` is the `k`-th prime.
+Construct an infinite series `2+3×16+5×16²+7×16³+11×16⁴+⋯+P(n+1)×16ⁿ+⋯` where `P(k)` is the `k`-th prime.
+Display in scientific notation.

 ```
 > (define primes
     (letrec ([integers (stream-cons 3